QF89/qf89.github.com/_posts/2013-05-19-Introduction-to-recursion.md

 ####3.1 Question: return all subsets of a set

 ######Thinking :
-Divide the big set into two parts, set = first item + smallset.if we can get all subsets of smallset.then we can easily get all subsets.so we can use recursion to solve the problem.
+Divide the big set into two parts, set = first item + smallset.if we can get all subsets of the smallset.then we can easily get all subsets.so we can use recursion to solve the problem.

 ######Coding: